Beyond the Italy Divide

 6. Italy

-Paolo Laureti, Empire Lands
+Paolo Laureti, Empire Lands Across Italy

 Giacomo Bianchi, Italy Divide

-Afterword by Andrea Benesso, BAM! festival
+Afterword by Andrea Benesso, BAM!
+Festival

 Letter of intent